Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling: Experimental Evaluation

-From Fig. \ref{Fig: Average Weighted AoI}, we observe that TGMS performs superiorly to the baselines for all datasets.
-While TGMS-MLP performs better than the Random and the Greedy, it can not efficiently extract the graph information.
-Although MST also yields a low average weighted AoI compared with TGMS, the average energy consumption for three datasets is $27.18$, $20.70$, and $18.63$, respectively, which do not satisfy the given energy constraints.
-Compared with other baselines, TGMS reduces the average weighted AoI by $39.8\%$, $33.4\%$, and $31.3\%$ over three datasets.
-From Fig. \ref{Fig: Peak Weighted Age}, TGMS reduces the peak weighted age by $47.2\%$, $41.9\%$, and $41.1\%$, respectively.
-It means that TGMS is a fair and robust multicast algorithm over various graph topologies.
-The additional experiments (e.g., performance on larger graphs) can be found in \cite{zhang2024ageminimal}.
+From Fig. \ref{Fig: Average Weighted AoI}, we observe that our scheduler performs superiorly to the baselines for all datasets.
+Compared with other baselines, our scheduler reduces the average weighted AoI by $21.6\%$ overall energy constraints.
+In low-energy scenarios ($\overline{C}<5$), our scheduler reduces the average weighted AoI by $25.6\%$.
+From Fig. \ref{Fig: Peak Weighted Age}, our scheduler reduces the peak weighted age by $21.0\%$ overall energy constraints.
+In low-energy scenarios ($\overline{C}<5$), our scheduler reduces the peak weighted age by $29.2\%$.
+The designed scheduler is a fair and robust algorithm over various graph topologies.